Our homemade recipe for iced yerba mate

 Here are some of the potential benefits of tereré:

-It is of course important to note that the effects may vary from one person to another, that added ingredients have their role to play, and that excessive caffeine consumption can cause adverse effects.
-As with any stimulant drink, it is recommended to consume tereré in moderation!
+It is important to note that the effects can vary from person to person, that the added ingredients play a role, and that excessive caffeine consumption can lead to adverse effects.
+As with any stimulant, it is recommended to consume tereré in moderation!

-At Ma Caféine, we're already pretty addicted to yerba mate.
-It was therefore quite natural that we decided to try Tereré, a thirst-quenching drink ideal for the hot summer days ahead!
+At Ma Caféine, we're already pretty hooked on yerba mate .
+So it was only natural that we decided to try Tereré, a thirst-quenching drink ideal for the hot summer days ahead!

 10 min